 End of the Year Classroom Activities: Fictional Short Stories

+End of the year classroom activities are important before saying goodbye.
 Use entertaining short stories in your classroom at the end of the school year.
-I use ghost stories or murder mysteries because students love them and they are a great way to engage students while managing your classroom.
+I use ghost stories or murder mysteries because students love them, and they are a great way to engage students while managing your classroom.
 Some examples of great short stories to use are: “The Elevator” by Roald Dahl, “Lamb to the Slaughter” by Roald Dahl, “The Landlady” by Roald Dahl, “The Monsters are Due on Maple Street” by Rod Serling, “The Yellow Wallpaper” by Charlotte Gilman Perkins, “The Monkey’s Paw” by W.W.
-Jacobs, and more.
+Jacobs, (Full lessons on Teachers Pay Teachers) and more.
 Have students complete a close reading on one of the short stories, and complete an interactive digital lesson.
 I focus on a review of the plot structure diagram which includes graphic organizers, videos, close reading, audio, short film, and follow-up activities.
 Students stay busy while you circle the room and answer questions.

 End of the Year Classroom Activities: Write Letters